MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/faq.md

 If required, you can create sub-labels to better describe sub-categories for a specific sensitivity label.
 For example, the principal label **Secret** might contain sub-labels such as **Secret – Legal** and **Secret – Finance**.
 You can then apply different classification visual markings and different Rights Management templates to different sub-labels.

-Although currently, you can set visual markings, protection, and conditions at both levels, when you use sub-levels, configure these setting on the sub-level only.
+Although you can currently set visual markings, protection, and conditions at both levels, when you use sub-levels, configure these setting on the sub-level only.
 If you configure the same settings on the parent label and its sub-level, the settings at the sub-level take precedence.

 ## How can DLP solutions and other applications integrate with Azure Information Protection?